Gabriele Minì: Formula 4 (2020)

-In late January 2020 it was announced that the Italian would make his car racing debut in the Italian F4 Championship and race in two rounds of the ADAC F4 Championship for Prema Powerteam alongside Sebastián Montoya, Gabriel Bortoleto and FDA-Member Dino Beganovic.
+In late January 2020, it was announced that Minì would make his car racing debut in the Italian F4 Championship and race in two rounds of the ADAC F4 Championship for Prema Powerteam alongside Sebastián Montoya, Gabriel Bortoleto and FDA-Member Dino Beganovic.
 Minì started his season off strongly by scoring all three pole positions at the first round in Misano, winning his first ever race in single-seaters.
 He would not score a podium during the first Imola round, although he finished each one of those races in the points.
 Minì bounced back with a hattrick of podiums at the Red Bull Ring, where he also won the third race of the weekend.
 A double podium followed the next round in Mugello, where he was also victorious in the final race.
 However in Monza, Minì only took one second place, as he was stripped from a win during the first race due to an illegal pass.
 In the second Imola round, a triple podium which included another win enlarged the points gap to his nearest rival Francesco Pizzi, such that a second-place finish in race two allowed Minì to be crowned champion of the series.
 He rounded out his season with a pole and a podium during the Vallelunga finale.
 Throughout his campaign, Minì took four wins, nine poles, twelve points and 284 points, becoming the youngest Italian F4 champion to date.

 Minì also raced in two rounds of the ADAC F4 Championship, winning his first race in that series at the Nürburgring from pole position.
 After earning three more third-places in the next five races, Minì would finish tenth in the standings.